Arch Mission Foundation: Other projects

 Arch hopes to seed the Solar System with millions and possibly billions of archives into "all kinds of locations".
 It wants to build a permanent library on the Moon and on Mars.
 Arch envisions its small light-weight disks might be an alternative means of moving large amounts of data between Earth and Mars as opposed to radio signals.
-Longer term they envision connecting the Arch Libraries through a decentralised read-write data sharing network that spans the Solar System.
+The organization envisions connecting the Arch Libraries through a decentralised read-write data sharing network that spans the Solar System.

 Data in the libraries will include Wikipedia, Project Gutenberg, human genomes, and other large open-data sets.
 They will also allow donations of money to instruct that certain data be included, and will do so without censorship of what can be included.
 The foundation cites the likelihood that a being developed enough to find and read the information would already possess significant technology as the reason for not prioritizing scientific data sets.

 In February 2018, the Arch Mission successfully placed an archive called the Orbital Library, which contains a copy of Wikipedia, into low-Earth orbit.
 The Arch Mission has also built a payload called the Lunar Library, which serves as a backup to planet Earth and contains scientific, cultural and historical information in almost 30 languages and several encyclopedias including Wikipedia.
 The Lunar Library was set to arrive on the Moon on the Israeli spacecraft Beresheet, but it crashed landed on the Moon in May 2019.
 Despite this, the 30-million page Lunar Library possibly survived due to the strength of its construction.

-In 2021, Arch Mission announced partnerships with Astrobotic Technology and Galactic Legacy Labs for several return missions to the Moon such as a second attempt to deliver the Lunar Library and for consumers to land their personal memories and photos on the Moon.
+In 2021, Arch Mission announced a partnership with Astrobotic Technology for several return missions to the Moon such as a second attempt to deliver the Lunar Library and for consumers to land their personal memories and photos on the Moon.